ABOUT THE PI INITIATIVE

-What’s the Positive Impact Initiative?
+Why the Positive Impact Initiative?

-The Positive Impact Initiative is:
+What does the Positive Impact Initiative do?

 With the SDGs, we finally have a frame of reference that addresses all dimensions of sustainable development (economic, environmental and social).
 It is also a frame that can be used both by the public and private sectors.
 As a result, many financial actors want to explain how their work contributes to the SDGs, and look for ways to scale-up their contribution.
-Contributing to the SDG, however, is neither the same as meeting the SDGs’ targets, nor the same as bridging the financing gap for the SDGs.
-The Positive Impact Initiative is aiming to meet the SDGs and bridge the financing gap by promoting the idea that new lines of business and impact-based business models need to be developed and financed.
-We call this impact-based business and finance.

 What’s the difference between Positive Impact finance and impact investing?

 In short, impact investments may fall under the Positive Impact finance umbrella, but PI finance is not limited to impact investing.
 PI finance is simply any financing or investment that “serves to deliver a positive contribution to one or more of the three pillars of sustainable development (economic, environmental and social), once any potential negative impacts to any of the pillars have been duly identified and mitigated”, as per the PI Principles.
 This broad definition purposefully enables us to engage with mainstream finance.